MorganTitsworth/reducer-repository/README.md

 ### Cart does not contain item

 Flag is set to true, we return the state object, map through the items and find the item.id that matches the action.id and incriment the count within the item object.

+### Removing items from the cart

+When removing items from the cartState, we filter through the items array and find the item.id that matches the action.id.
+We set this to a variable.

+We then check if the count - 1 is 0. if it is, we filter the entire items array and remove the object from the array.

+Otherwise we map through the items array again, and return the object with the count decremented by 1.
+We do this by using the spread opporator and redefining the count.